MinenMaster/MinenMaster/README.md

 - 👋 Hi, I’m @MinenMaster
-- 👀 I’m interested in coding Minecraft Bots/APIs
+- 👀 I’m interested in coding Minecraft Bots/APIs and learning more new languages!
-- 🌱 I’m currently learning python 3 with some small projects
+- 🌱 I’m currently learning Python 3, Java, C# and some other languages with some small projects.
-- 📫 You can reach me at ---